keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 My relationship with stress has changed *a lot* as I've gotten older.
 The more responsibilities I've gained and the better I understand the world, the more stressed I've become.

 This undercurrent of stress has made me feel more anxious and uneasy in my day-to-day life.
-My capacity for optimism has slowly dwindled as I feel a greater weight on my shoulders and view the world through a more critical lens.
+My capacity for optimism has slowly dwindled as I feel a greater weight on my shoulders and view the world through a more nuanced and critical lens. [^1]

+[^1]: Knowledge is power?

 Paradoxically, the older I've gotten, the *better* my life has objectively become.
 I have a successful career, I met the love of my life, I've made lots of money, I have a lot of freedom and autonomy in my day-to-day life, and so much more.

 So why the stress?